Essential Fulfilment of the Karmic Imperative / Orna Ben Dor

 The ‘Karmic Imperative’ will be manifested as a fall from a high position.
 The moral flaw in the previous reincarnation was characterized by arrogant and inconsiderate behavior towards others, that stemmed from a sense of superiority and lack of sensitivity.
 The fall from the top will cause the boy to experience the same pain he himself inflicted upon others in his previous life.
 This might be manifested by a sense of humiliation, exclusion, helplessness and injured pride.

 Henia was a wise girl, the first in the class, especially beloved by her homeroom teacher, from whom she receives special attention.
 Then one day, the regular teacher left on maternity leave and a substitute teacher arrived.
 She did not recognize Henia’s uniqueness and did not grant her any special treatment.
 In fact, her attitude suggested that she was slightly resentful toward Henia’s outstanding behavior in class.

-It is important to note that Henia’s emotional interpretation of the event was tied to her karmic inevitability.
+It is important to note that Henia’s emotional interpretation of the event was tied to her karmic Imperative.
 The event was generated in order to raise the karmic sense.

-Most ‘karmic Inevitabilities’ are delicate inscriptions of destiny, inscriptions which after the age of 21 are exhibited more profoundly as karmic fulfillment.
+Most ‘karmic Imperatives’ are delicate inscriptions of destiny, inscriptions which after the age of 21 are exhibited more profoundly as karmic fulfillment.

-Children who manage to hold on through the karmic inevitability will be able to carry on and endure suffering until the day in which they will decipher its meaning.
+Children who manage to hold on through the karmic Imperative will be able to carry on and endure suffering until the day in which they will decipher its meaning.